DrShahinstein/filmocabulary/PRODUCTION.md

 Home production keeps public signup closed by default.

 Use `scripts/home manage createsuperuser` to create an administrator.
-Navigate to `/admin/` with it while server is running.
-This way you can manage regular household accounts.
+Navigate to `/admin/` and log in with it while server is running.
+The django admin panel lets you manage anything: changing passwords, creating household accounts...

 Or just set `SIGNUP_ENABLED=True` in your `.env`.

-If a user forgets their password, reset it with `scripts/home manage changepassword USERNAME` on Linux or macOS, or `scripts\home.ps1 manage changepassword USERNAME` on Windows.
+If you ever need to reset passwords: `scripts/home manage changepassword USERNAME`

 ## Backups